eventsauce-symfony/eventsauce-upcasting/README.md

 ### Message upcaster

-By default, upcasting works before deserializing a message.
+By default, upcasting works before deserializing the message.
 This library allows upcasting on the message object after deserialization.

 #### Usage